ssenmosip/mosip-temp-documentation/Pre-Registration-APIs.md

-This section details about the service APIs in the Pre-Registration modules
+This section details about the service API in the Pre-Registration modules

 ###### [2.7.1 Demographic Service API](#271-Demographic-Service)